plut/InfinityEngine.jl/README.md

 in Java and hence quite slow.

-Currently, this module can load all the un-modded game data in almost-negligible time (about 8 milliseconds on a typical laptop, assuming Julia is already running).
+Currently, this module can load all the un-modded game data in almost-negligible time (less than 4 milliseconds on a typical laptop, assuming Julia is already running).

 ## Dialogs